Postnuptial Agreement Lawyer in New York

 Frequently Asked Questions

 We begin with a confidential consultation, then gather financial information and draft proposed terms.
-We review the draft with you, help prepare for discussions with your spouse, and coordinate revisions.
+We review the draft with you, help prepare for discussions with your spouse, and coordinate any revisions.
 Each spouse has the opportunity to consult separate counsel before the agreement is finalized and signed.

 Yes.
 We often work with clients whose spouses are hesitant or have questions.
 We can suggest ways to approach the topic, recommend mediation when helpful, and draft terms that address both spouses’ concerns while still protecting your priorities within New York’s legal framework.

-Taking The Next Step
+Taking the Next Step

 To discuss a postnuptial agreement with our New York family law team, call (855) 773-1166.